 Write programs that do one thing and do it well. –The Unix Philosophy

-Can we commit this?.
-I want to commit as soon as the tests are green, as soon as I have the slightest inkling that refactorization or optimization is imminent, the moment we let our attention drift, the second anything other than the current behavior is up for discussion.
+Anyone who has paired-programmed with me knows that I’m quick to say “Can we commit this now?”
+I want to commit as soon as the tests are green, as soon as I have an inkling that refactoring or optimization is imminent, the moment we let our attention drift, the second anything other than the current feature is up for discussion.

-I call this philosophy 'work small'.
+I call this philosophy Work Small.

 Work small: obsess over the small task at hand.
 Measure and remeasure, discuss edge cases, ponder if you are using the right tools, sharpen them.
 Pick the smallest part of the problem you can solve and solve it.
 Don’t stop until it’s perfect.
 When it’s perfect, sand the splinters away, cast it in lacquer, put it on display.

 A handful of great programmers I’ve met can carry entire wings of a codebase in their heads.
 They are happiest when their Git log is dirty, their Vim buffers are full, and they are walking high above the ground on a tightrope with no harness.
 They know what they want and they are driving toward it with total focus.
 They finish their thought process with a complex commit process, divvying up hours of work into a series of patches.